lazee/premonition/README.md

 ## Styling

 Premonition comes with a stylesheet you can copy into to your project.
 Either as a Sass file or as plain css.
-Read the [Jekyll Documentation](https://jekyllrb.com/docs/assets/) on how to add it.
+The [Jekyll Documentation](https://jekyllrb.com/docs/assets/) describes the process in great details.

-You will find the resources file [here](https://github.com/amedia/premonition/tree/master/stylesheet)
+Download the stylesheet from here : https://github.com/amedia/premonition/tree/master/stylesheet

-Finally you will have to add [Font Awesome](https://fontawesome.com/) to your html header file.
+In order to get the fancy icons, you will have to add [Font Awesome](https://fontawesome.com/) to your html header file.
-NOTE: You have to use v4.x of Font Awesome at the moment.
-Or you can create your own templates and css.
+Be aware that you have to use v4.x of Font Awesome together with our CSS.

-The easiest way to do that is by including their Css in your site header:
+The easiest way to get startet with Font Awesome is to add this to your html header file:

 ~~~html
 <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/font-awesome/4.7.0/css/font-awesome.min.css"/>